 One of these new features is the “bulk edit” system.
 By clicking “bulk actions” and then the “edit” link, you will be presented with the bulk edit screen.
 From here you can update all or some posts- all in one go.
 For example, you could change the category of selected posts and then choose which social networks these are being posted to.
 A very welcome and powerful feature!

 Bulk upload CSV tool

-Another newish feature is being able to bulk add content from a spreadsheet.
+Another feature is being able to bulk add content from a spreadsheet.
 To make use of this, create a spreadsheet with two columns.
 In the first column, enter the text for the content, and in the second column enter the category name.
-Whilst this method doesn’t allow you to upload images, it offers a time saving way of uploading a large number of posts in one go, or exporting content from your blog or content management system.
+Unfortunately, this method doesn’t allow you to upload images.
+But it offers a time-saving way of uploading a large number of posts in one go, or exporting content from your blog or content management system.
 Once you’ve created the spreadsheet, save it as a CSV file and then upload it to Edgar.

 Once you’ve added your posts and set a schedule, you’ll then be able to view your social media agenda for the forthcoming weeks and months.
 Here is the queue from my set up:

 - Show forthcoming posts by a specific category by using the “filter by category” option.

 - Show forthcoming posts scheduled to a specific social media account by using the “Filter by Account” option.